BigRock88/fucucoin/doc/tor.md

 	HiddenServiceDir /var/lib/tor/fucucoin-service/
 	HiddenServiceVersion 2
-	HiddenServicePort 28008 127.0.0.1:28008
+	HiddenServicePort 22190 127.0.0.1:22190
 	HiddenServicePort 61472 127.0.0.1:61472

-The directory can be different of course, but (both) port numbers should be equal to your fucucoind's P2P listen port (28008 by default).
+The directory can be different of course, but (both) port numbers should be equal to your fucucoind's P2P listen port (22190 by default).

-	-externalip=X   You can tell fucucoin about its publicly reachable address using this option, and this can be a v2 .onion address (v3 .onion addresses are not supported by the FUCU network).
+	-externalip=X   You can tell fucucoin about its publicly reachable address using this option, and this can be a v2 .onion address (v3 .onion addresses are not supported by the FUCUCOIN network).
 Given the above configuration, you can find your .onion address in /var/lib/tor/fucucoin-service/hostname.
 For connections
 	                coming from unroutable addresses (such as 127.0.0.1, where the